RobertLucey/via/README.md

 ### Plot the road quality of a city

-I would like to get the `--min-edge-usage` from stats into this now that I think about it

 ```
 usage: plot_journeys.py [-h] [--condition] [--closest-edge] [--place PLACE]
+                        [--min-edge-usage MIN_EDGE_USAGE]

 optional arguments:
   -h, --help            show this help message and exit
-  --condition     Show the condition of the roads, otherwise just plot the
+  --condition           Show the condition of the roads, otherwise just plot
-                  paths
+                        the paths
-  --closest-edge  Use the closest route to the coordinates plotted on the
+  --closest-edge        Use the closest route to the coordinates plotted on
-                  actual journey.
-If no, similar journeys are not likely to
+                        the actual journey.
+If no, similar journeys are not
-                  overlap
+                        likely to overlap (NB: Only works with condition)
   --place PLACE         What place to limit the data to (so you don't try to
                         visualize too big an area).
-Must be an osmnx recognised
+Must be an osmnx
-                  place / format for example "Dublin, Ireland"
+                        recognised place / format for example "Dublin,
+                        Ireland"
+  --min-edge-usage MIN_EDGE_USAGE
+                        The minimum number of times an edge has to be used for
+                        it to be included in the final data (1 per journey)
 ```

 ### Get some stats of journeys